The Courteeners' Liam Fray shares details of upcoming quarantine gig

 — Liam Fray (@What_Liam_Said) April 8, 2020

-Last month, Fray told NME how his band’s classic hit, ‘Not 19 Forever’, was inspired by listening to The Strokes and Manchester clubs.
+Last month, Fray told NME how his band’s classic hit, ‘Not Nineteen Forever’, was inspired by listening to The Strokes and Manchester clubs.

 “I was trying to play ‘Someday’ on the end of my bed on my unplugged Telecaster, and I got the chords kind of muddled up a little bit,” Fray told NME.
 “It was a happy accident.
 I was like, ‘That sounds pretty good’.